 A VERY import part of this app and why I decided to try it and to write about here on All App News today.

 The first thing the app does is pinpoints your location using GPS.
 Then it will connect to its database for the availability of free Wi-Fi connections or password-free Wi-Fi in your area.
 In fact, this application has a complete record of all of the free Wi-Fi connections throughout the world whether it’s in a hotel, a public place or any other location regardless of which router it’s using or the manufacturer of the equipment.

-Personally I am using a Telstra 4g wifi modem external antenna and the app picks it up just fine.
+Personally I am using a Telstra 4g wifi modem external antenna which is the best usb wifi adapter I could find and the app picks it up just fine.
 And that’s my private network!

 There’s also an Easy Connect option that will automatically connect you with any available free hotspots the app finds in the area.